EsupPortail/Esup-Pod/docs/4.x/Installation/install_standalone_en.md

 (django_pod3) pod@pod:~/django_projects/podv3$ sudo apt install redis-server
 ```

 In theory, the service starts automatically.
 If you've installed Redis on the same machine as Pod, you don't need to do anything else.
-To check whether the service has started :
+To check whether the service has started:

 ```sh
 (django_pod3) pod@pod:~/django_projects/podv3$ sudo service redis-server status